AdobeDocs/experience-platform.de-DE/help/xdm/ui/resources/schemas.md

 >[!IMPORTANT]
 >
 >XDM-Schemata sind extrem anpassbar, sodass die Schritte zum Erstellen eines Schemas variieren können, je nachdem, welche Art von Daten das Schema erfassen soll.
-Daher behandelt dieses Dokument nur die grundlegenden Interaktionen, die Sie mit Schemas in der Benutzeroberfläche durchführen können, und schließt verwandte Schritte wie das Anpassen von Klassen, Schemafeldergruppen, Datentypen und Feldern aus.
+As a result, this document only covers the basic interactions you can make with schemas in the UI, and excludes related steps such as customizing classes, schema field groups, data types, and fields.
 >
 >Um einen umfassenden Überblick über den Erstellungsprozess von Schemas zu erhalten, folgen Sie dem [Tutorial zur Schemaerstellung](../../tutorials/create-schema-ui.md) , um ein vollständiges Beispielschema zu erstellen und sich mit den zahlreichen Funktionen von [!DNL Schema Editor] vertraut zu machen.

 ## Voraussetzungen

 Dieses Handbuch setzt ein Verständnis des XDM-Systems voraus.
-Eine Einführung in die Rolle von XDM im Experience Platform-Ökosystem finden Sie in der [XDM-Übersicht](../../home.md) und in den [Grundlagen der Schemakomposition](../../schema/composition.md) , um einen Überblick darüber zu erhalten, wie Schemas erstellt werden.
+Refer to the [XDM overview](../../home.md) for an introduction to the role of XDM within the Experience Platform ecosystem, and the [basics of schema composition](../../schema/composition.md) for an overview of how schemas are constructed.

 ## Erstellen eines neuen Schemas {#create}